osa-ora/simple_java_amq/README.md

 curl http://localhost:8080/amq/v1/list
 curl http://localhost:8080/amq/v1/reset
 ```
-You can navigae into the management console as well and check the different configurations using URL such as http://localhost:8161/console/auth/login which you can spot from the AMQ Broker logs.
+You can navigate into the management console as well and check the different configurations using URL such as http://localhost:8161/console/auth/login which you can spot from the AMQ Broker logs.

 ## Deploy to OpenShift